 Sunday 14 October and Monday 15 October 2012

-Highlights: Surviving 48 hours on the road, QANTAS business pyjamas
+Highlights: Surviving 48 hours on the road, Airport Lounges, QANTAS business class fun and pyjamas

 A very long 2 days with 4 flights, 4 airlines, 5 countries and over 8,800 miles to get to Reykjavik, Iceland from Bangkok going via Singapore, Frankfurt and finally London.
 I managed to survive the trip relatively okay, helped by 3 of the flights being in business class and having access to 3 airline lounges during this ‘challenge’.
 Most importantly my bag made it as well 🙂